Qubit-compatible substrates with superconducting through-silicon vias: Introduction

-Besides long coherence times required to achieve high fidelity of the fundamental single and two-qubit gates, quantum computers also need to become large to solve useful computing tasks.
-For example, tens or hundreds of millions of physical qubits are likely required for factoring thousand-bit numbers using Shor\textquoteright s algorithm, due to overhead associated with error correction \cite{fowler_surface_2012}.
-Coherent operations can fortunately be restricted to nearest neighbors in the surface code \cite{bravyi_quantum_1998}, which is currently the most promising approach to error correction.
-The two-dimensional nature of nearest-neighbor coupling makes a physical implementation of a large quantum computer more feasible, but separate control and readout lines still need to address essentially all of the qubits.
-Routing the control and readout lines around coherent couplers therefore necessitates the use of more than a single electrode layer in larger quantum processors.
+Besides long coherence times required to achieve high-fidelity single and two-qubit gates, quantum computers also need to become sufficiently large to solve useful computing tasks.
+For example, tens or hundreds of millions of physical qubits are likely required for factoring thousand-bit numbers using Shor's algorithm \cite{fowler_surface_2012} and similar estimates have been given for quantum chemistry applications \cite{reiher_elucidating_2017}.
+These estimates assume error correction based on the surface code \cite{bravyi_quantum_1998}, which is currently the most promising approach to quantum error correction.
+One attractive feature of the surface code is that it requires only two-dimensional nearest-neighbor coupling between qubits, which makes a physical implementation of a large quantum computer more feasible.
+Nevertheless, separate control and readout lines still need to address essentially all of the qubits.
+Routing the control and readout lines around coherent qubit couplers necessitates the use of more than a single electrode layer in larger quantum processors.
 Consequently, moving to more complex fabrication seems unavoidable, either monolithically or by using multichip modules.
 Flip-chip bonded modules of two chips connected by superconducting bumps increase the layer count to two and air bridges further alleviate routing challenges.
-These have indeed been used successfully to construct processors of several dozen qubits \cite{arute_quantum_2019,wu_strong_2021,jurcevic_demonstration_2021}, although with coherence times and gate fidelities significantly lower than in planar \cite{gambetta_investigating_2017,dunsworth_characterization_2017,nersisyan_manufacturing_2019,burnett_decoherence_2019,osman_simplified_2021} or flip-chip bonded \cite{kosen_building_2021} single- or few-qubit devices.
+These have indeed been used successfully to construct processors of several dozen qubits \cite{arute_quantum_2019,wu_strong_2021,jurcevic_demonstration_2021}, although with coherence times and gate fidelities significantly lower than in planar \cite{gambetta_investigating_2017,dunsworth_characterization_2017,nersisyan_manufacturing_2019,burnett_decoherence_2019,osman_simplified_2021} or flip-chip bonded \cite{kosen_building_2022} single- or few-qubit devices.